Ellen Di Giovanni

 Intermediate French I (Section II): Scène(s) de littérature

-This course will offer a systematic review of French grammar and is designed to strengthen and deepen students’ mastery of grammatical structures and vocabulary.
-Students will also learn to begin to use linguistic concepts as tools for developing their analytic writing.
-Over the course of the year, we will study a series of scenes from French and Francophone literature from its origins to today.
-From the 11th-century Chanson de Roland and lais of Marie de France to 20th-century works by writers Aminata Sow-Fall and Fatou Diome, we will look at scenes specific to literature.
-What is it about literary scenes that differs from those created in other media?
+This semester-long course will continue a systematic review of French grammar designed to strengthen and deepen mastery of grammatical structures and vocabulary.
+Students will continue to use linguistic concepts as tools for developing their analytic writing.
+Writing and revising short-response papers will be a critical part of class work.
+Over the course of the semester, we will study a series of scenes from French and francophone literature from its origins to today.
+From the early 12th-century lais of Marie de France to contemporary works by Aminata Sow-Fall or Aimé Césaire, we will discuss what is specific to a scene in literature.
+What is it about literary scenes that differs from those created on a stage or in a photograph?
 And what happens when we encounter them as part of a class rather than on our own?
-Our discussion will include points of comparison with scenes in visual media such as theatre and photography.
-Readings will include works by Marie de Rabutin-Chantal (Madame de Sévigné), Madame de La Fayette, Aloysius Bertrand, Flaubert, Léon-Gontran Damas.
-We will also look at the daily press at regular intervals.
-Becoming familiar with today’s issues will allow us to consider our own culture(s) in light of what we read.
-In this part of the course, we will look at some of the questions being debated in France today, such as climate change, immigration, transportation, food politics, laïcité, etc. In addition to conferences, a weekly conversation session with a French language assistant(e) is required.
+We will look at contemporary stage work and digitized archives of photographs, as we develop points of comparison with other art forms.
+Readings will include works by Marie de Rabutin-Chantal (Madame de Sévigné), Jean de La Fontaine, Aloysius Bertrand, Gustave Flaubert, Annie Ernaux, and Fatou Diome.
+At regular intervals, we will look at today’s press in France and discuss the way in which global issues are viewed through the particular lens of a daily publication out of Paris.
+This part of the course will afford us the opportunity to discuss climate change, food politics, “laïcité”....
+In addition to conferences, a weekly conversation session with a French language assistant(e) is required.
 Attendance at the weekly French lunch table and French film screenings are both highly encouraged.
+The Intermediate I and II French courses are specially designed to help prepare students for studying in Paris with Sarah Lawrence College during their junior year.

 Faculty